-- College of Humanities and Sciences Scholarships - The College of Humanities and Sciences offers over 100 scholarship opportunities to currently enrolled students annually.
-Additional opportunities are available to incoming freshmen and transfer students through the Office of Undergraduate Admissions, as well as through The Honors College.
+The College of Humanities and Sciences offers more than 100 scholarship opportunities annually to currently enrolled students.
+Explore the opportunities offered to students through the Department of Psychology.